 The Forensic Nurse Examiners Program (formerly known as Sexual Assault Nurse Examiners program or SANE) at UnityPoint Health – Meriter strives to help victims of sexual assault, child abuse, elder abuse, and domestic violence begin the healing process.
-Since 1988, the Forensic Nurse Examiners Program has provided care to victims of all ages, races and populations.
+Since 1988, the Forensic Nurse Examiners Program has provided care to more than 10,000 victims of all ages, races and populations.

-We care for about 400 women, men and children each year from Dane County and many of the surrounding communities.
 Located within the Emergency Department at UnityPoint Health – Meriter hospital, the Forensic Nurse Examiners Program provides care 24 hours a day, 7 days a week.
 It is the only program of its kind in Dane County.